 On the Define a LAN Device window, note that you may have more than one adapter defined at your installation.
-Ensure that you select the proper token-ring LAN adapter (depending upon your installation, you may see both token-ring and ethernet adapters).
+Ensure that you select the proper token-ring LAN adapter (depending upon your installation may display both token-ring and ethernet adapters).

-For more information about this configuration view, refer to the guidelines for Basic Device Configuration.
+For more information about this configuration view, refer to the guidelines for Device Configuration -- the Basic options.

-For more information about this configuration view (which takes the Communication Server for NT defaults), refer to the guidelines for Device Configuration -- Advanced.
+For more information about this configuration view, refer to the guidelines for Device Configuration -- the Advanced options.